mtd1278/malloc/README.md

 * Total amount of memory requested
 * Maximum size of the heap

-The code will print these statistics ( THESE STATS ARE FAKE) upon exit and should look like similar to:
+The code will print the statistics ( THESE STATS ARE FAKE) upon exit and should look like similar to:
 ```
 mallocs: 8
 frees: 8